datacarpentry/datacarpentry.github.io/pages/lessons.md

 #### Overview

 This workshop is co-developed with the National Ecological Observatory Network [(NEON)](http://www.neonscience.org).
 It focuses on working with geospatial data - managing and understanding spatial data formats, understanding coordinate reference systems, and working with Raster and Vector data in R for analysis and visualization.
+This assumes intermediate R skills, for people who have the basics of R down but haven’t worked with spatial data in R before.

 #### Lessons